GAME: Philadelphia Flyers at Tampa Bay Lightning.

 If the Flyers can't win Monday, their dominant home play in these playoffs will become an even bigger factor in Game 3.
 Philadelphia is 6-0 at the Wachovia Center, but 2-4 on the road.

 The teams will get two days off before the series shifts to Philadelphia for Game 3 on Thursday.

 HOW THEY GOT HERE: Flyers - 3rd seed; beat New Jersey Devils 4-1, quarterfinals; beat Toronto Maple Leafs 4-2, semifinals.
 Lightning - 1st seed; beat New York Islanders 4-1, quarterfinals; beat Montreal Canadiens 4-0, semifinals.

-PLAYOFF TEAM LEADERS: Flyers - Primeau, 5 goals; Zhamnov, 8 assists and 12 points; Donald Brashear, 18 PIM.
-Lightning - Modin, 5 goals; St. Louis, 7 assists; Modin and St. Louis, 11 points; Andre Roy, Chris Dingman and Lecavalier, 12 PIM.
+PLAYOFF TEAM LEADERS: Flyers - Keith Primeau, 5 goals; Alexei Zhamnov, 8 assists and 12 points; Donald Brashear, 18 PIM.
+Lightning - Modin, Richards and Vincent Lecavalier, 5 goals; Modin, 8 assists and 13 points; Andre Roy, 14 PIM.

 REGULAR SEASON SERIES: Lightning, 4-0.
-Khabibulin was in net for all four wins against the Flyers, allowing eight goals on 99 shots.
-St. Louis had three goals and five assists and Modin had four goals and two assists for Tampa Bay.
-Esche, one of four goalies used by the Flyers against the Lightning, was 0-1 with a 3.60 goals-against average in two games.
+Khabibulin was in goal for all four wins, allowing eight scores on 99 shots.
+St. Louis had three goals and five assists in the series, and Modin added four goals and two assists for Tampa Bay.
+Esche, one of four goalies used by the Flyers against the Lightning, was 0-1 with a 3.60 GAA in two games.